PennyLaneAI/pennylane/doc/introduction/data.rst

 >>> H2data = H2datasets[0]

 We can load datasets for multiple parameter values by providing a list of values instead of a single value.
-To load all possible values, use the special keyword "full".
+To load all possible values, use the special value :const:`~pennylane.data.FULL`.

 >>> H2datasets = qml.data.load("qchem", molname="H2", basis="full", bondlength=[0.5, 1.1])
 >>> print(H2datasets)